Why teams use it

 Isolation model

 Dedicated virtual hardware per instance with fixed vCPU and memory allocations.
-No oversubscription of your purchased cores to other tenants.
+No oversubscription of purchased cores to other tenants.

 Compute platform